-EDPC834 Alt (2, 3)

-Seminar in Educational/School Psychology

-Examines current issues and research in educational, developmental, or school psychology.
-Repeatable to 6 credits.
-Prerequisite: Completion of 16 credits in educational, developmental, or school psychology.

-Seminar in Counseling Psychology

-Examines current ethical issues and research in the theory and practice of counseling psychology.
-Prerequisite: Completion of 24 credits in Counseling Psychology.

-Comprehensive Exam Preparation

-Dissertation Continuation

-Reduced tuition rate applies.

-Doctoral Dissertation

-To be repeated to 14 credits.

-RESEARCH AND MEASUREMENT

-EDRM499 (1-3)

-Independent Study

-Topic to be selected by advisement.
+294 SCHOOL OF EDUCATION EDPC834 EDRM612 Alt (2, 3) (3)Seminar in Educational/School Psychology Applied Statistics in Education and Psychology II Examines current issues and research in educational, The applications of analysis of variance, analysis of covariance, developmental, or school psychology.
+Repeatable to 6 and multiple regression in education and psychology.
+Data credits.
+Prerequisite: Completion of 16 credits in educational, analysis using statistical packages (e.g., SPSS).
+Prerequisite: developmental, or school psychology.
+EDRM611 or equivalent.
+EDPC835 Alt (3) EDRM613 (3)Seminar in Counseling Psychology Applied Statistics in Education and Psychology III Examines professional identity, current ethical issues and research The applications of multivariate techniques in education and in the theory and practice of counseling psychology. psychology: multivariate analysis of variance, discriminant analysis, canonical correlation analysis, and factor analysis.
+EDPC870 (0)Prerequisite: EDRM612 or equivalent.
+Comprehensive Exam Preparation EDRM648 (variable) EDPC888 (0)Workshop Dissertation Continuation Graded S/U. Reduced tuition rate applies.
+EDRM690 (1-3)(1-14)EDPC899 Independent Study: Topic Doctoral Dissertation Repeatable.
+Permission of curriculum advisor and independent To be repeated to 14 credits. study supervisor required.
+A contract between the student and supervisor must be developed.
+Graded S/U. \$ (0) EDUC560 EDRM710 Degree Reactivation (1) Students who have 2 semesters of break in enrollment must Seminar in Research Methodology register for this reactivation course.
+An orientation to research methodologies used in the student's academic field as the methodologies relate to the student's EDUC670 (0)doctoral research requirements.
+Designed for first-year doctoral Master's Comprehensive Exam students.
+Prerequisite: EDRM505 or equivalent.
+Graded S/U. EDUC870 (0)EDRM880 (2) Doctoral Comprehensive Exam Dissertation Proposal Development Designing and writing the doctoral dissertation proposal.
+Graded S/U. Research and Measurement EDRM499 (1-3)Independent Study Topic to be selected by advisement.
 Permission of advisor and instructor required.
 A contract must be developed between the student and the instructor.
-Graded S/U.

-Research Methods in Education and Psychology

-A study of methods and procedures in research as applied to the fields of education and psychology: formulating and stating the problem; planning, designing, and implementing research; collecting and analyzing data; reporting research.
+Graded S/U. EDRM505 (3) Research Methods in Education and Psychology A study of methods and procedures in research as applied to the fields of education and psychology: formulating and stating the problem; planning, designing, and implementing research; collecting and analyzing data; reporting research.
+EDRM604 (3) Design and Analysis of Educational and Psychological Surveys

-Design and Analysis of Educational and Psychological Surveys Development of questionnaires, scale construction, administration of survey instruments, and data analysis.
+Development of questionnaires, scale construction, administration of survey instruments, and data analysis.
 Prerequisite: EDRM611.

-Qualitative Research Methods in Education and Psychology

-The theory, methods, and application of qualitative research in education and psychology with particular emphasis on participant observation and the ethnographic interview.
+Qualitative Research Methods in Education and PsychologyThe theory, methods, and application of qualitative research in education and psychology with particular emphasis on participant observation and the ethnographic interview.